🎯 Towards tackling the Spectral Bias of Neural Operators!

 Modeling high-frequency information is a critical challenge in Scientific Machine Learning.
 For instance, fully turbulent flow simulations of Navier-Stokes equations at Reynolds numbers 3500 and above can generate high-frequency signals due to swirling fluid motions caused by eddies and vortices.
 Faithfully modeling such signals using neural networks depends on the accurate reconstruction of moderate to high frequencies.
 However, it has been well known that deep neural nets exhibit the so-called spectral bias toward learning low-frequency components.
 Meanwhile, Fourier Neural Operators (FNOs) have emerged as a popular class of data-driven models in recent years for solving Partial Differential Equations (PDEs) and for surrogate modeling in general.
 Although impressive results have been achieved on several PDE benchmark problems, FNOs often perform poorly in learning non-dominant frequencies characterized by local features.
 This limitation stems from the spectral bias inherent in neural networks and the explicit exclusion of high-frequency modes in FNO and its variants.
 Therefore, to mitigate these issues and improve FNO’s spectral learning capabilities to represent a broad range of frequency components, we propose two key architectural enhancements: (i) a parallel branch performing local spectral convolutions and (ii) a high-frequency propagation module.
 Moreover, we propose a novel frequency-sensitive loss term based on radially binned spectral errors.
 This introduction of a parallel branch for local convolutions reduces the number of trainable parameters by up to 50% while achieving the accuracy of baseline FNO that relies solely on global convolutions.
 Experiments on three challenging PDE problems in fluid mechanics (Kolmogorov Flow 2D & Turbulent Radiative Layer 3D) and biological pattern formation (Diffusion-Reaction 2D), and the qualitative and spectral analysis of predictions show the effectiveness of our method over the state-of-the-art neural operator baselines.

-The core idea of LOGLO-FNO for achieving local spectral convolution in FNO is to first partition or decompose the domain D into M non-overlapping hypercubes called patches, such that
+The core idea of LOGLO-FNO for achieving local spectral convolution in FNO is to first partition or decompose the domain D into M non-overlapping hypercubes called patches, such that $$\bigcup_{m=1}^{M} P_m = D,$$ and then performing (learnable) spectral convolutions on these sub-domains without any truncation of Fourier modes.

 In addition, we propose a spectral loss term based on the radial binning of spectral energy of errors, which is as follows: